 Consider the following situation, which is relatively common in Virginia.

-Your neighbor has a rotten, clearly unhealthy tree with branches hanging over your driveway.
+Your neighbor has a rotten, clearly unhealthy tree with branches that hang over your driveway.
 After several weeks, one of their tree limbs falls, damaging your vehicle.
-Shouldn’t the neighbor be liable for your damages?
+Should the neighbor be liable for your damages?

-As we talked about earlier, you have the right of self-remedy in Virginia—in other words, you could have cut the branch yourself.
+As we mentioned earlier, you have the right of self-remedy in Virginia.

-By failing to do so, the argument goes, you may have contributed to your neighbor’s damage to your property.
-In such a case, the court is very unlikely to provide you with any damages at all.
+By failing to do so, the argument goes, you may have contributed to the damage to your property.

-So far, all we’ve talked about is civil law.
-However, there are also a couple of offenses related to tree torts that can also lead to criminal charges.
-While these charges are handled by an entirely separate system, a criminal conviction can still be used as evidence against the defendant in a tort case.
+While these charges are handled by an entirely separate system, a criminal conviction can still be used as evidence against the defendant in a civil case.

 Typically, a tree tort or timber trespass case leads to one of two types of criminal charge.

-In Virginia, criminal trespass is a class 1 misdemeanor.
-If convicted, you could face a $2,500 fine and up to one year in jail.
+In Virginia, criminal trespass is a Class 1 misdemeanor.
+If convicted, you could face a fine of up to $2,500 and up to one year in jail.